 Advantages of RtP for the financially vulnerable

-For bill payers, Request to Pay offers a secure way to pay bills on mobiles by displacing the use of ‘pay by link’ in banking apps.
-But the benefits don’t stop there.
-Payers are able to see all of their biller payment requests in one place and prioritise (even negotiate) their payment schedule using the two-way communications provided.
-This greater transparency, claim payment industry leaders, encourages financial literacy and leads to swifter, more reliable payments.
+For bill payers, Request to Pay offers a secure way to pay bills digitally by displacing the use of ‘pay by link’ payment methods.
+But there’s a lot more to it than that.
+Payers are able to see all of their biller payment requests in one place, prioritise and even request more time for their payment using the two-way communications provided by RTP.
+Payment industry leaders confirm that this greater transparency encourages financial literacy and leads to more reliable payments.

-Another factor to consider is the proportion of lower-income households that lack access to the digital banking services that many of us take for granted.
-They continue to rely on cash and cheque payments.
-To the 1.3 million people in the UK that don’t have a bank account, add a considerable number of others who simply can’t afford financial services, remembering that financial institutions often have fees, minimum deposit requirements, and other upfront costs that create a barrier to entry for people on lower incomes.
+Another factor to consider is the proportion of households lacking access to the digital banking services.
+To the 1.3 million people in the UK who don’t have a bank account, add a considerable number of others who simply can’t afford financial services, since they often incur fees, have minimum deposit requirements, and other upfront costs that create a barrier to entry for people on lower incomes.

-For this community, Request to Pay offers a lifeline, where the new face of banking is being created by organisations like The Money Carer Foundation and OneBanks that have already signed up to use RtP services so underbanked people can use their mobile phones to pay bills and avoid the excess surcharges billers ordinarily place on cash and cheque payment processing.
+For this community, Request to Pay offers a lifeline, where the new face of banking is being created by organisations such as The Money Carer Foundation and OneBanks that have already signed up to use RTP services, so under-banked people can pay bills electronically and avoid the excess surcharges billers ordinarily place on cash and cheque payment processing.

 Advantages of RtP for billers